It is seen mainly in children and young adults; patients have dysphagia or food impaction in the emergency room.

 Women presented heartburn and chest pain more frequently than men.

-The esophageal mucosa is friable and esophageal perforation has been reported during the endoscopic removal of the esophageal foreign body and during dilation of esophageal stenosis.
+The esophageal mucosa is friable and esophageal perforation has been reported during the endoscopic removal of the esophageal foreign body and dilation of esophageal stenosis.

 Another study showed that symptomatic esophageal eosinophilia was diagnosed more frequently in the December / January and May / June periods.